gridSST-hackathon/gridSST-hackathon.github.io/sphinx/source/gridsst/jupyter.md

 ## JupyterHub

+All participants will be invited to work in a JupyterHub for this event.
+If you aren’t familiar with JupyterHub, JupyterLab, or Jupyter notebooks, additional information will be added to this page.

 ## References and Resources

 - [Why Jupyter is data scientists’ computational notebook of choice.
 An improved architecture and enthusiastic user base are driving uptake of the open-source web tool (Nature, 2018-10)](https://www.nature.com/articles/d41586-018-07196-1)